tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 The first, `Unexpected char`, is used when we encounter a character that we don't know how to handle. `UnexpectedEOF` is when we reach the end of the input string before we're done lexing some token.
-For example, if you start a string litteral, but never end it, like `"abbbbb`, then you'll get an `UnexpectedEOF` when all of the input has been consumed.
+For example, if you start a string literal, but never end it, like `"abbbbb`, then you'll get an `UnexpectedEOF` when all of the input has been consumed.